zam-dot/cccp/README.md

 # CCCP Compiler

+Just a hobby project for me to learn, do not use this.

 A custom compiler for the CCCP (Custom C-like Compiler Project) programming language that generates C code.

 ## Project Structure